 Psychologist David Matsumoto is another notable contributor to this field of research.
-He has published a variety of work on the subject of microexpressions, including a 2009 study which found that congenitally blind individuals produce the same facial expressions as sighted individuals.
+He has published a variety of work on the subject of microexpressions, including a 2009 study that found that congenitally blind individuals produce the same facial expressions as sighted individuals.
 In recent years, however, more researchers have challenged the universality of microexpressions.

 Because facial expressions are part of a system of social signals, some scientists argue that they don’t merely reveal someone’s internal emotions.
-To an extent, cultural norms also determine which facial expressions are appropriate or even punishable if displayed.
+To an extent, cultural norms can determine which facial expressions are appropriate or even punishable if displayed.
 Ultimately, this means that in some cases, we may alter our facial expressions to meet social standards rather than express our true emotions.

 Examples Of Nonverbal Behavior